(and do you like the photo? She looks strong & brave!)

 4. Find a ritual that is calming.
 I wrote about my calming little ritual here.
 I also added in some aromatherapy which I smelled right before we'd do the shots.
 I think it really helped me (or reminded me) to get into a calm state.
 I looove this organic balm from Badger.

 5. Find nicknames for the drugs. :) Danny had a funny/cute way of saying each one of the drugs when it was time for the next dose.
-It made us laugh each time.
+It made us laugh each time which helped lighten the mood.

 6. Set an alarm on your phone for the meds.
 There are so many times I would have forgotten the meds completely without that alarm.
 Though Danny always laughed at me.
 He said he would never forget.

 7. Try to exercise, if you can.
-I flat out couldn't do it on most days due to the swelling.
+I flat out couldn't do it on most days due to the swelling from the progesterone shots in my bum.
 But some days were better than others and I tried to take advantage.
 We did get in some wonderful walks at Prospect Park.

 10. Save your rear end.
 The progesterone needles themselves do not hurt (promise).
 But the thickness (and amount) of the medication oil itself can cause some major pain/swelling the following day.
 And so, per my doctor...

-2. After, massage the area (vigorously!) for several minutes.
+2. After, massage the area (very vigorously!) for several minutes.

 3. Move your body to get the medication moving (do some leg lifts and leg swings.
 And laugh about it while possibly doing it with a bare butt :).

 4. Apply a hot compress for 20 minutes.
+This step is super important!!
 Danny made me some hot compresses with long socks filled with rice and knotted at the top.
 In the first few days, I didn't have these yet and was just using a warm wash cloth.
 Not a good idea.
 That resulted in me barely being able to walk around the next day.
 I'm glad I figured out I needed a legit compress and needed to leave it on longer.
-(Note: if you have less of a cushion back there, my nurse says you will likely feel more pain & have more swelling.)
+[Note: if you have less of a cushion on your backside (yes, talking to those with bony butts), my nurse says you will likely feel more pain & have more swelling.]

 12. Decide in advance that you will assume any and all emotional or irritating moments are hormonal.
 I was lucky that I didn't experience any hormone changes.
 But I remember preparing mentally to just plow through it if it happened.